 Considering applying to the School of Information Studies?
 Here are some great reasons why to study at SIS.

 There are two main requirements for admission to the Graduate Diploma in Library and Information Studies:

 I. Possess a Master's degree in Library and Information Studies from a program accredited by the American Library Association (or equivalent).

 Admission of students with overseas degrees will be guided by the MLIS equivalency standards of ALA.
 Applicants will normally have at least 3 years' professional experience following completion of the MLIS.

 Please direct questions regarding academic equivalencies to the france [dot] bouthillier [at] mcgill [dot] ca (Program Director).

-Proficiency in English : Applicants to graduate studies whose mother tongue is not English and who have not obtained (or are about to obtain) an undergraduate or graduate degree from a recognized foreign institution where English is the language of instruction or from a recognized institution in Canada or the United States of America (anglophone or francophone), must submit documented proof of proficiency in oral and written English.
+Documented proof of proficiency in oral and written English (TOEFL or IELTS) is required by all applicants whose mother tongue is not English, AND who have not obtained (or are about to obtain) an undergraduate or graduate degree from a recognized foreign institution where English is the language of instruction.
+See below for situations where proof of proficency is normally not required.*